Online Optimization in Dynamic Environments: Dynamic Mirror Descent

-The MD approach is a generalization of online learning algorithms such as online gradient descent \cite{Zin03} and weighted majority \cite{LitWar94}.
-Several recently proposed methods consider the data-fit term separately from the regularization term \cite{COMD,xiao,Lang09}.
-For instance, consider Composite Objective Mirror Descent (COMID) \cite{COMD}, where:

-This formulation is helpful when the regularization function $r(\theta)$ promotes sparsity in $\theta$, and helps ensure that the individual $\htheta_t$ are indeed sparse, rather than approximately sparse as are the solutions to the MD formulation.
+We may compare the DMD approach with classical online learning methods \cite{NemYud83,LitWar94,Zin03,BecTeb03} and more recent reguarlized formulations \cite{COMD,xiao,Lang09}.
+For instance, mirror descent (MD, \cite{NemYud83,BecTeb03}) sets and Composite Objective Mirror Descent (COMID\footnote{The COMID formulation is helpful when the regularization function $r(\theta)$ promotes sparsity in $\theta$, and helps ensure that $\htheta_t$ is indeed sparse.}, \cite{COMD}) sets